peter88213/nvhelp-de/source/characters_menu.rst

 **Ein ODS-Dokument exportieren, das bearbeitet und zurückgelesen werden kann**

-Mit **Figuren > Figurenliste exportieren (Tabelle)** kann man create a spreadsheet that contains a character list that can be edited with *Calc* and reimported.
+Mit **Figuren > Figurenliste exportieren (Tabelle)** können Sie create a spreadsheet that contains a character list that can be edited with *Calc* and reimported.
 Der Dateinamenszusatz lautet ``_charlist_tmp``.